Finkeldie/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 It also automatically determines which F keys are needed from the formation loaded in the Modron core.

 ### Swap to 'e' formation when on boss zones?
-(LEGACY)

->`NEW`: This setting has been removed and replaced with the advanced setting "Preferred Briv Jump Zones" in advanced settings.
-Disabling Mod5(5) will effectively accomplish the same thing.
-See "Gem Farm Hidden Settings" below to see where to find the new setting.
+This is only really important if you have a sufficiently high level `Briv` capable of jumping from Boss to Boss.

+Anyone with a Briv that is not 4- or 9-skip can leave this box unchecked.

 ### Enable manual resets to recover from failed Briv stacking?